rahnoff/DevOps/script_first/README.txt

 grep - general regular expression pattern - searches text files for text matching a specified regular expression and outputs any line containing a match, -oP options - o is used for printing only matched text, P means Perl-compatible expression, (\d+\.) - \d - text should start with a number in 0-9 range, + means one or more matches of the preceeding element, \. - backslash as an escaping char for point, point itself means any char, () - parenthesis for integration three mathes into one, {3} - match the preceeding element three times

+while condition; do list; done - while loop, commands in a list will be executed until condition is false

+read variable - is used to read a single line of standart input or a line of data from a file, assigns fields from standart input to the specified variable, in this case one variable will contain all input

+whois -